mahmoudEwiis/Business/README.md

-# Business -light & dark mode -
+# Business - light & dark mode -
 A simple Website made using Javascript ⚡

 The website represents information about work.<br/>